pythonarcade/arcade/doc/programming_guide/opengl_notes.rst

 :py:class:`~arcade.SpriteList` can for example be built before window creation and will be initialized internally in the first draw call.

-:py:class:`~arcade.TextureAtlas` on the other hand cannot be crated before the window is created, but :py:class:`~arcade.Texture` can freely be loaded at any time since these only manage pixel data with Pillow and calculate hit box data on the cpu.
+:py:class:`~arcade.DefaultTextureAtlas` on the other hand cannot be crated before the window is created, but :py:class:`~arcade.Texture` can freely be loaded at any time since these only manage pixel data with Pillow and calculate hit box data on the cpu.